Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				Greatsday
 			</td>
 			<td>
-				Day of greatness invoked by the Leader.
+				Day of greatness inspired by the Leader.
 			</td>
 		</tr>
 		<tr>